-What is the Naval Service Recruiting Test (NSRT)?
+What Is The Naval Service Recruiting Test NSRT?

-The Naval Service Recruiting Test is part of the initial eligibility process that you must go through in order to prove your suitability for joining the Royal Navy.
+The Naval Service Recruiting Test is part of the initial eligibility process that you must go through to prove your suitability for joining the Royal Navy.
 It is a set of psychometric tests, which assess your cognitive skills such as verbal and numerical dexterity, and your abstract reasoning.

-In order to join any branch of the military, all hopeful candidates must be subjected to rigorous mental and physical testing to make sure that they have the capabilities required.
-The NSRT is one of the first tests that you will face during the hiring process, therefore it has a huge impact on whether or not you advance.
+The NSRT is one of the first tests that you will face during the recruitment process; therefore it has a huge impact on whether or not you advance.
 It is highly important as it assesses your academic intelligence and interpersonal skills, which are all critical to being a successful naval officer.

 Military jobs require specific psychological capabilities such as strong leadership, rapid and strategic decision making, performing under extreme pressure, and handling great responsibility.
 Therefore, the results of your psychometric testing will affect which types of jobs will be available to you, making it vital to do your best.

-How is the Naval Service Recruiting Test structured?
+How Is The Naval Service Recruiting Test Structured?

 The NSRT is 44 minutes long and has 120 questions.
-There are four sections, all of which have 30 questions, however the time allotments are not split equally:
+There are four sections, all of which have 30 questions; however, the time allotments are not split equally:

 - Reasoning